Jon Kabat-Zinn, the pioneer of mind-body medicine, defines mindfulness in his classic book Full Catastrophe Living this way:

 You will probably find counting your breaths to be helpful with concentration.
 As you breathe in, silently say “one” to yourself.
 On the outbreath, “two.”
 Do this up to ten then count backwards to one.
 Continue this throughout your meditation period.

 If you would like to learn more about practicing mindfulness and live in or near Washtenaw County, visit the Ann Arbor Center for Mindfulness website for a listing of local classes and events.
-A weekly drop-in meditation group on Thursday evenings at the Lotus Center on Carpenter Road is also listed.
-The Ann Arbor Rec and Ed program also offers meditation classes.
+The Ann Arbor Open Meditation group offers drop-in meditation sessions on Thursday evenings from 7:30 to 8:30 pm.
+They are located at the Lotus Center at 2711 Carpenter Rd. in Ann Arbor.
+Washtenaw Community College and the Ann Arbor Rec and Ed program also offer meditation classes.

 If you live elsewhere and cannot find a local group, do an internet search for online support.